ryantd42/NY-Legislative-Git/2023/S2776A-2023/bill.md

   ___________

- Introduced  by  Sen.  RIVERA -- read twice and ordered printed, and when printed to be committed to the Committee on Health
+ Introduced  by  Sen.  RIVERA -- read twice and ordered printed, and when printed to be committed to the Committee on Health --  recommitted  to the  Committee  on  Health in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee

- AN ACT to amend the public health law, in relation to expanding  health- care  services  provided by telehealth; and to amend part V of chapter 57 of the laws of 2022 amending the public health law and  the  insur- ance  law  relating  to  reimbursement  for  commercial  and  Medicaid services provided via telehealth, in  relation  to  the  effectiveness thereof
+ AN  ACT to amend the public health law, in relation to expanding health- care services provided by telehealth

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Subdivision 1 of section 2999-dd of the public health law, as amended by section 2 of part V of chapter 57 of the laws of 2022,  is amended to read as follows:
-  1. Health care services delivered by  means  of  telehealth  shall  be entitled  to  reimbursement under section three hundred sixty-seven-u of the social services law on the same basis, at the same rate, and to  the same  extent  the  equivalent services, as may be defined in regulations promulgated by  the  commissioner,  are  reimbursed  when  delivered  in person;  provided, however, that health care services delivered by means of telehealth shall not require reimbursement to a  telehealth  provider for  certain  costs, including but not limited to facility fees or costs reimbursed through ambulatory patient groups or other clinic  reimburse- ment  methodologies  set  forth in section twenty-eight hundred seven of this chapter, if such costs were not incurred in the provision of  tele- health services due to neither the originating site nor the distant site occurring  within  a  facility  or  other  clinic  setting;  and further provided, however, reimbursement  for  additional  modalities,  provider categories  and  originating  sites specified in accordance with section twenty-nine hundred ninety-nine-ee of this article, and audio-only tele- phone communication  defined  in  regulations  promulgated  pursuant  to subdivision  four  of section twenty-nine hundred ninety-nine-cc of this
+  1. Health  care  services  delivered  by means of telehealth shall be entitled to reimbursement under section three hundred  sixty-seven-u  of the  social services law on the same basis, at the same rate, and to the same extent the equivalent services, as may be  defined  in  regulations promulgated  by  the  commissioner,  are  reimbursed  when  delivered in person; provided, however, that health care services delivered by  means of  telehealth  shall not require reimbursement to a telehealth provider for certain costs, including but not limited to facility fees  or  costs reimbursed  through ambulatory patient groups or other clinic reimburse- ment methodologies set forth in section twenty-eight  hundred  seven  of this  chapter, if such costs were not incurred in the provision of tele- health services due to neither the originating site nor the distant site occurring within  a  facility  or  other  clinic  setting;  and  further provided,  however,  reimbursement  for  additional modalities, provider categories and originating sites specified in  accordance  with  section twenty-nine hundred ninety-nine-ee of this article, and audio-only tele- phone  communication  defined  in  regulations  promulgated  pursuant to subdivision four of section twenty-nine hundred ninety-nine-cc  of  this article,  shall  be  contingent  upon  federal  financial participation.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02426-01-3
+  LBD02426-02-4
- S. 2776  2
+ S. 2776--A  2

- article, shall  be  contingent  upon  federal  financial  participation.
  Notwithstanding  the  provisions  of  this  subdivision,  for  services licensed, certified or otherwise authorized pursuant to article sixteen, article thirty-one or article thirty-two of the mental hygiene law, such